storyprotocol/storykit/README.md

 1 .
 Create a personal access token: [github.com/settings/tokens](https://github.com/settings/tokens)

 2 .
-Create an `.npmrc` file in the root of your project and add the following, replacing `NPM_TOKEN` with yout access token:
+Create an `.npmrc` file in the root of your project and add the following, replacing `NPM_TOKEN` with your access token:

 ```bash
 //npm.pkg.github.com/:_authToken=NPM_TOKEN
 @storyprotocol/storykit:registry=https://npm.pkg.github.com
 ```

-The first line authenticates you with the github package registry, the second line tells npm to use the Storykit package from the Story Protocol github registry.
+The first line authenticates you with the github package registry, the second line tells npm to use the Storykit package from the github registry.

 3 .
 Add `.npmrc` to your `.gitignore` to keep your access token private.